Aquatic genet

-The aquatic genet (Genetta piscivora) is a genet that has only been recorded in the northeast of the Democratic Republic of the Congo.
-Since it is only known from about 30 specimens in zoological collections, it had been listed as Data Deficient on the IUCN Red List since 1996, as it is considered one of Africa's rarest carnivores.
+The aquatic genet (Genetta piscivora), also known as the fishing genet, is a genet that has only been recorded in the northeast of the Democratic Republic of the Congo.
+Since it is only known from about 30 specimens in natural history museums, it had been listed as Data Deficient on the IUCN Red List since 1996, as it is considered one of Africa's rarest carnivores.
 In 2015, it has been reassessed as Near Threatened.

-When Allen described the aquatic genet as a new genus and species in 1919, he named it Osbornictis piscivora.
+When Joel Asaph Allen described the aquatic genet as a new genus and species in 1919, he named it Osbornictis piscivora.
 It was reassessed in 2004, and based on molecular evidence is now considered a Genetta species.

 Characteristics

 The aquatic genet's long and dense fur is dark chestnut red without spots or bands.
 The head is pale fuscous brown with white spots on the sides of the muzzle, and above and below the eyes, which are framed with a narrow black ring.
 The ears are almost naked inside, edged with long whitish hairs and blackish outside.
 The bushy tail is black with pale brownish underfur.
 The soles of its feet are naked.
 These characteristics differ strikingly from those of other genet species.
 Its rhinarium and olfactory bulbs are smaller than in other genets, which may indicate a poorly developed sense of smell.
 Its trenchant teeth indicate an adaptation to piscivory.

 Two adult males measured from 44.5 to 49.5 cm in head and body length with a 34 to 41.5 cm long tail.
 One male weighed 1.43 kg, and a female 1.5 kg.